So you’ve just moved into your nice new home. You’ve unloaded the boxes and started to unpack your life.

 13. Choose energy efficient appliances, even if you have to pay more up front.

 Unless you were lucky enough to buy a fully-furnished home, you’ll likely have to do some appliance shopping.
 Focus on reliability and energy efficiency above all, even if that seriously increases the cost you have to pay up front.
-A refrigerator that uses little energy and lasts twenty years is far, far cheaper over the long run than a fridge that runs for seven years and guzzles electricity.
-(If you’re worried about the up-front cost, check out tip #17.)
+A refrigerator that uses little energy and lasts 20 years is far, far cheaper over the long run than a fridge that runs for seven years and guzzles electricity.

 14. Set up your home electronics with a SmartStrip or two.

-17. Take advantage of tax benefits for any improvements you make.
+18. Take advantage of tax benefits and other incentives.

-18. Develop a home maintenance checklist – and run through it for the first time.
+19. Develop a home maintenance checklist, and run through it for the first time.

-One final tip – create a home maintenance checklist.
-This list should include regular home maintenance tasks that you’d want to do on a monthly or quarterly or annual basis.
-Then, make it a habit to run through the items on this list each month.
+One final tip: Create a home maintenance checklist.
+This list should include regular home maintenance tasks that you’d want to do on a monthly, quarterly, or annual basis.
+Then, make it a habit to run through the items on this list every so often.
 Doing so will extend the life of almost everything in your home, saving you buckets of money over time.